The Adventures of Huck Finn (1993 film): Plot

-Jim and Huck find themselves past Cairo, and two con men: The Duke and The King, join Huck and Jim.
-The quartet land at Phelps Landing, and The King and The Duke impersonate British members of the Wilkes family to con three sisters, Mary Jane, Julia, and Susan, out of their fortune.
+Jim and Huck find themselves past Cairo, and two con men, the Duke and the King, join them.
+The quartet land at Phelps Landing, and the King and the Duke impersonate British members of the Wilks family to con three sisters -- Mary Jane, Julia, and Susan -- out of their fortune.

-Meanwhile, Jim has been taken to prison for Huck's murder, and tells Huck about his dead father, thus Huck rebukes Jim.
-Huck puts the money in the coffin of a recently deceased Wilkes family member.
-He exposes The King and The Duke as con men to Mary Jane the next day, and tells her not to tell the town until 10:00 that night, when a steamboat to Cairo departs.
+Meanwhile, Jim has been taken to prison for Huck's murder, and tells Huck about his father's death.
+Huck rebukes Jim and puts the money in the coffin of a recently deceased Wilkes family member.
+He exposes the King and the Duke as con men to Mary Jane the next day, and asks her not to tell the town until 10:00 that night, when a steamboat to Cairo departs.

-Dr. Robinson doesn't trust The King and The Duke's scheme, and the real members of the family, whom The King and The Duke were impersonating, show up.
-The town dig up the buried coffin where the money was put, and thus tar and feather The Duke and The King, and become an angry mob.
+Dr. Robinson does not trust the King and the Duke's scheme, and the real members of the family whom they were impersonating show up.
+The town dig up the buried coffin where the money was put, and thus tar and feather the Duke and the King, and become an angry mob.
 Huck breaks Jim out of prison, but they are spotted by the mob.

 While escaping, Huck is shot in the back.
 Jim sacrifices his chance to escape to freedom and carries Huck to the mob, allowing himself to be hanged.
-Before the mob can hang Jim, however, Mary Jane, Julia, and Susan arrive and stop the hanging from happening.
-The mob sets Jim free, and Huck passes out.
+Before the mob can kill Jim, however, the Wilks sisters arrive and stop them.
+The mob set Jim free, and Huck passes out.

-Huck wakes up in the Wilkes homestead and learns that Jim's master Miss Watson, who was also one of Huck's caretakers, died, setting Jim free in her will.
-The other caretaker plans on civilizing Huck, but Huck, narrating the story, says, "I've been there before."
+Huck wakes up in the Wilks homestead and learns that Jim's master Miss Watson, who was also one of Huck's caretakers, has died and set Jim free in her will.
+The other caretaker, the Widow Douglas, plans on civilizing Huck, but Huck, narrating the story, says, "I've been there before."
 The film ends with Huck running off into the sunset.